-On each start of the java process, the entire contents of the file are replaced.
-Therefore if you are wanting to preserve any triggered thread dumps sent to this file, make a copy of the file first, before the next restart of the java process.
+At the start of the Java process, the entire contents of the file are replaced.
+To preserve any triggered thread dumps sent to this file, make a copy before the next restart of the Java process.

 The jvm.log contains dependency_failed messages - should I be concerned?